-We note that the Council formally approved its Risk Management document at the full Council meeting in May 2021 and have examined its content and consider that it remains appropriate for purpose.
-We also note the existence of a large raft of risk assessments on specific issues such as premises, office workstations, etc all of which we consider represent best practice.
+We note that the Council Matters Committee formally approved its Risk Management document at the full Council meeting in April 2022 and have examined its content and consider that it remains appropriate for purpose.
+We also note the existence of a large raft of risk assessments on specific issues such as premises, office workstations, etc all of which we consider represent best practice and which were further reviewed by the Council Matters Committee in January 2023.

 We note that the Council's insurance cover continues to be provided by Aviva (via WPS Councilguard) noting that Public and Employer's Liability cover remain in place at £15 million and £10 million respectively, together with Fidelity Guarantee (FG) cover at £500,000.
-Whilst we consider cover to be generally adequate, as last year, we suggest that, with a year-end balance in excess of £730,000, the level of FG cover is inadequate.
+Whilst we consider cover to be generally adequate, as last year, we suggested last year that, with a year-end balance in excess of £650,000, the level of FG cover was potentially low.
 The former Audit Commission recommended that this cover be set in line with the annual opening balance plus 50% of the year's precept value, which would indicate a required level of approximately £1 million cover in this respect.
+However, we acknowledge the financial controls in place and do not, therefore, consider this to be a significant point of concern.

-We are pleased to record that no significant or serious concerns exist in this review area, although, as last year, we urge that the level of FG cover be increased to a more appropriate level in line with the former Audit Commission guideline.
+We are pleased to record that no significant or serious concerns exist in this review area, although, as last year, we suggest that the level of FG cover be kept under review.